mth/yeti/doc/reference.rst

 ---------------------------

-Coping a binding type in its usage site (for example, application of a function binding to argument) is what allows let-bound polymorphism in the Yeti type system.
+Coping a binding type in its usage site (for example, application of a function binding to an argument) is what allows let-bound polymorphism in the Yeti type system.

 The bindings free type variables (collected when the binding was created)